rbeeli/fastbin/README.md

 ## Fixed length members

-Fixed length members are serialized directly into the buffer space without any additional information.
+Fixed length members are serialized directly into the buffer space without any additional metadata.
-The size information is hardcoded into the generated code and is known at compile time.
+Fixed size member have their size hardcoded into the generated code and is known at compile time, thus does not need to be written into the buffer.

 ## Variable length members

 Variable length members additionally encode at the beginning of their buffer space the number of bytes they occupy using a `uint64` value.
+This number includes the number of bytes for the size metadata, not only the variable length content.
-If the variable length content possibly does not align to the 8 bytes word size, it is padded with zeros to the next multiple of 8 bytes.
+If the variable length content possibly does not align to the 8 bytes word size, it is padded to the next multiple of 8 bytes.
-The number of padding bytes is encoded in the `uint64` value at the beginning of the buffer space in the high-order 3 bits.
+The number of padding bytes required to reach 8 bytes alignment (0-7) is encoded in the 8 high-order bits of the bytes size `uint64` value at the beginning of the buffer space.

-**Variable length size layout:**
+**Variable length size metadata layout:**

      high bits                                                               low bits
     +-----------------+---------------------+----------------------------------------+